All Episodes

 Ben Carson understands that.

-And so he understands how to make decisions in high stress situations.
+And so he understands how to make decisions in high-stress situations.

-But let us take Bud Harton's point right, that he and I are both little girly men, him because he's just some pansified little doctor boy who doesn't know anything about the real world, and me just 'cause I'm some dweeby weirdo foreigner and foreigners are by definition a bunch of pansies and uh we don't know anything anyway.
+And me just because I'm some dweeby weirdo foreigner and foreigners are by definition a bunch of pansies and we don't know anything anyway.

-So let's take let's take all that as red.
+So let's take all that as red.

-The point is if you accept that people are just going to be terrified and paralyzed, you are saying there is no alternate you're saying the body count will be determined by the killer.
+The point is, if you accept that people are just going to be terrified and paralyzed, you are saying there is no alternative.

 The body count will be determined by the killer.

-You d that's no way to do it.
+That's no way to do it.

 You change the odds.